Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Use Approved Contractors Only

 Never hire an outside technician to diagnose or repair a covered item without first getting authorization from your home warranty company.
-Using unauthorized contractors is one of the fastest ways to have a claim denied — even if the work was done correctly.
+Using unauthorized contractors is one of the fastest ways to have a claim denied, even if the work was done correctly.
+If you must pay out of pocket in a true emergency, review home warranty reimbursement rules so you understand what you can recover.

 Report Issues Promptly